-On Tuesday, organizers for the recall effort against Gov. Scott Walker submitted more than one million signatures on petitions.
+On Tuesday, organizers for the recall effort against Gov. Scott Walker submitted more on petitions.
 That's a ton of signatures, not figuratively, but quite literally 2,000 pounds of stacked paper in document boxes were delivered via a small moving van and unloaded by a team of volunteers outside the Government Accountability Board offices in Madison.

-A statewide recall election of the governor could cost more than $9 million and as much as $17 million with a primary, according to numbers released by the GAB on Jan.
+A statewide recall election of the governor and as much as $17 million with a primary, according to numbers released by the GAB on Jan.
 6.

 How does that break down locally?

 Depending on the community you live in, the total cost for the election could amount to the price tag of a weeklong tour in Europe, or match the sticker price of a nicely-equipped luxury vehicle.

 In Menomonee Falls, the $37,000 total for an election could cover the village's cost for plowing and salting the roughly 200 miles of roadway after a snowstorm.
 On average, it cost the village $23,850 , according to data from DPW Director Arlyn Johnson.